 How well do class meetings teach students the skills?

-The mentor will rate your class on a scale of 1 (not at all) to 5 (extremely well) on the following questions (adapted from “Evaluating Teaching Effectiveness at Utah Valley University: Past Present and Future, by Denise Richards and Lisa Lambert, 2018) (Explain and give evidence for each of these.)
+Adapted from “Evaluating Teaching Effectiveness at Utah Valley University: Past Present and Future,” by Denise Richards and Lisa Lambert, 2018:

 How well does the instructor influence, motivate and inspire students to learn?